 The City through an interlocal agreement with King County also monitors water quality at local swimming beaches during the summer months for fecal coliform bacteria.
 Beaver Lake, Pine Lake, and Sammamish Landing beaches are all monitored approximately every other week during the summer months.
 If results exceed certain criteria, beaches are posted for closure until water quality improves.

 Stormwater Action Monitoring

 The City also contributes to Ecology’s Stormwater Action Monitoring (SAM), previously known as Regional Stormwater Monitoring Program (RSMP), through its NPDES Phase II Permit and participates in a municipal caucus related to the program.
-The amount Sammamish contributes is based on population, so with the increase in population due to annexation, this contribution is expected to increase in the future.
+The amount Sammamish contributes is based on population.
+With the increase in population due to annexation, this contribution is expected to increase in the future.
 The water quality monitoring fund is used for status and trends monitoring to evaluate water quality in small streams and nearshore marine areas, stormwater program effectiveness monitoring, and implementation of the Source Identification Information Repository (SIDIR) program.
-The City does not have any streams or stormwater facilities included in the regional water quality monitoring program.

 EBRIGHT CREEK WATER QUALITY MONITORING

 The city monitors Ebright Creek to better understand the relationship between ecological health in Ebright Creek and upstream development activities (48North Solutions 2015).
 Monitoring included the following parameters: